When will interest rates go down again and how do they affect mortgages?

 Once inflation is at or near the target, the Bank may hold rates, or cut them.

-When will UK interest rates go down further?
+What has happened to UK interest rates and will they go down further?

-It is difficult to predict exactly what will happen to interest rates as it depends whether inflation remains consistently at or below the Bank's target.
+It is difficult to predict exactly what will happen to interest rates.
+The Bank has to consider whether inflation remains at or below its target, and how the UK economy is doing more generally.

 Just under a third of households have a mortgage, according to the government's English Housing Survey.

-About 600,000 homeowners have a mortgage that "tracks" the Bank of England's rate, so a base rate cut immediately leads to lower monthly repayments.
+About 600,000 homeowners have a mortgage that "tracks" the Bank of England's rate, so a base rate change has an immediate impact on monthly repayments.

 But more than eight in 10 mortgage customers have fixed-rate deals.
 While their monthly payments aren't immediately affected, future deals are.